Last Updated: February 27, 2021

 - To reduce waste, if a provider has vaccine that cannot be utilized in the given priority population, the provider shall contact their LHD to allocate extra doses with sufficient shelf life for transportation and administration for redistribution.

-- LHD may redistribute vaccines while maintaining the cold chain.
+- LHDs may redistribute vaccines while maintaining the cold chain.
 With the challenge of meeting cold chain, LHDs should limit any redistribution to refrigerated vaccines only.

 - Any necessary further distribution to sub-sites within the local jurisdictions is determined by the LHD and its community partners as part of that agency’s pandemic response plan.

 - A centralized distribution model (“hub and spoke”) will be executed for initial distribution of ultra-cold vaccine using a modified version of the State Strategic National Stockpile Plan.
-With the initial scarcity of vaccine supply to the state of Illinois and the minimum order size of 975 doses, this was the model to ensure widescale vaccine distribution without vaccine waste.
-This model also ensures the following;
+With the initial scarcity of vaccine supply to the State of Illinois and the minimum order size of 975 doses (1,170 doses accounting for the 6th dose in Pfizer Vials), this was the model to ensure widescale vaccine distribution without vaccine waste.
+This model also ensures the following:

-- Vaccines are maintained at the appropriate temperature of -80C, upon arrival, to ensure vaccine integrity.
+- Vaccines are maintained at the appropriate temperature of -60°C to -80°C, upon arrival, to ensure vaccine integrity.

 - Logistical and resource complexity on local jurisdictions are reduced.